airbnb/javascript/packages/eslint-config-airbnb-base/README.md

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint` and `eslint-plugin-import`.

-If you use yarn, run `yarn add --dev eslint-config-airbnb-base eslint-plugin-import`, or see below for npm instructions.
+If you use yarn, run `npm info "eslint-config-airbnb-base@latest" peerDependencies` to list the peer dependencies and versions, then run `yarn add --dev <dependency>@<version>` for each listed peer dependency.
+See below for npm instructions.

 1. Install the correct versions of each package, which are listed by the command: